POEditor/poeditor_wp_plugin/readme.txt

 This plugin will let you manage your POEditor translations directly from WordPress via the POEditor API.

 It will fetch all your projects from POEditor.com, based on your API KEY, and it will scan your /wp-content/ folder for gettext language files (.po and .pot).
-After this, you can assign files from your wordpress themes or plugins to your POEditor language files and you can import, export or sync your files with the POEditor translations.
+After this, you can assign files from your WordPress themes or plugins to your POEditor language files and you can import, export or sync your files with the POEditor translations.

+You can find step by step instructions on how to use the POEditor plugin in this [localization guide](http://blog.poeditor.com/how-to-translate-wordpress-themes-and-plugins-using-the-poeditor-localization-plugin/).

- If you want to contribute to the localization of this plugin, please go to https://poeditor.com/join/project?hash=90c87a6885fac137e7810f31a1a5296f and join the translation effort.
+If you want to contribute to the localization of this plugin, please go to the [plugin's translation page](https://poeditor.com/join/project/90c87a6885fac137e7810f31a1a5296f) and join the translation effort.

+You can also contribute to plugin's development on [GitHub](https://github.com/POEditor/poeditor_wp_plugin).

 == Installation ==

 1. Upload the contents of the zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Tools > POEditor to use the plugin
-4. Add the API KEY provided to you in your poeditor.com account
+4. Add the API KEY provided to you in your POEditor.com account

 == Frequently asked questions ==